New Player Development Center, brainchild of Todd Whitting, ‘covers all the bases’

 Introducing an artificial turf field at Schroeder Park?
 Check.
 Installing one of the largest video boards in college baseball?
 Check.
 Renovating batting cages, building new bullpens and padding outfield walls, among other things?
 Check, check and check.

-Inspired by Whitting’s travels to other facilities around the country and specially designed by he and operations director Traci Cauley “down to where every electrical outlet is,” the PDC is now fully operational.
+Inspired by Whitting’s travels to other facilities around the country and specially designed by him and operations director Traci Cauley “down to where every electrical outlet is,” the PDC is now fully operational.

 One of the biggest advantages of the PDC, Whitting said, is having all baseball operations, including his office, weight rooms and athletic trainers, in one building.